Collection: Paint by numbers by Robin Wethe Altman

 What I LOVE about this place is that it is in the beautiful Appalachian Mountains!
 The weather is perfect!!
 Four seasons but not too hot in the Summer and not too cold in the winter.

 The city of Asheville is very progressive.
-Its full of artists and musicians and tourists loved to come here because of that.
+It's full of artists and musicians, and tourists love to come here because of that.
 The people are very community-oriented and friendly.
-There are many rivers and waterfalls and hiking trails.
+There are many rivers waterfalls, and hiking trails.
 There is plenty of rainfall.

 Where are you the most inspired to paint?
 What inspires you the most to paint?